Jamaica Travel Advice

-On the 18th of January 2018, Jamaica declared a State of Emergency in St James Parish and Montego Bay and issued a warning for all tourists to stay within Hotel complexes and not to venture out around the Island.
+On the 18th of January 2018, Jamaica declared a State of Emergency in St James Parish and Montego Bay, extended until January 2019, and issued a warning for all tourists to stay within Hotel complexes and not to venture out around the Island.
 This warning was issued following a series of fatal shootings on the Island.
-Police have begun a crack-down on Gang related activity that has got far worse in recent years.
+Police have begun a crack-down on Gang-related activity that has got far worse in recent years.
 Jamaican newspaper the Gleaner reported that there were 335 murders in the St James parish in 2017.

 Travel at night is not at all advised and it is not uncommon for the police to impose curfews at short notice during operations or periods of unrest.